Jimmy Mackin

 Someone a Few Steps Ahead of You

+Mentors play an essential role in translating theory into routines that stick.
 The ideal mentor isn’t the celebrity agent closing 500 deals; it’s the practitioner who closed 30 deals last year, added their first investment properties, and remembers every mistake clearly.
-They’re relatable—and accessible—enough to offer personalized guidance.

 A Mentor Who Shares Openly (Wins and Losses)

 Success in real estate isn’t a highlight reel.
 You need a mentor who can walk you through a real estate deal that went sideways as easily as they celebrate a win.
-That transparency helps you avoid costly errors and builds real trust.
+That transparency accelerates the usual lessons learned cycle and builds real trust.

 Alignment on Values and Style